PROUT, What It Stands For: 1st fundamental principle

 Various forms of wealth

-The wealth of the entire universe may be divided into three categories: physical, mental and spiritual.
-Of those the mental and spiritual wealth are unlimited whereas physical wealth is limited.
-Human beings however, due to their natural propensity, wants to acquire mental and spiritual wealth in the same manner they want to grab physical wealth.
+The wealth of the entire universe may be divided into three categories: physical, mental, and spiritual.
+Of those mental and spiritual wealth are unlimited whereas physical wealth is limited.
+Human beings, however, due to their natural propensity, want to acquire mental and spiritual wealth in the same way they want to grab physical wealth.
 The negligence of the former causes imbalance and over-emphasis on the latter leads to catastrophe.
 Hence for promoting all-round welfare the right of accumulation should sometimes be regulated and at other times be unfettered.

-As a matter of fact the right to accumulate the wealth that is limited in quantity should also be restricted.
-As such there should be ceiling on accumulation of physical wealth.
-But in case of mental and spiritual wealth more opportunities and encouragements, instead of restrictions or impositions, should be extended.
+As a matter of fact, the right to accumulate wealth that is limited in quantity should also be restricted.
+As such there should be a ceiling on the accumulation of physical wealth.
+But in the case of mental and spiritual wealth more opportunities and encouragements, instead of restrictions or impositions, should be extended.
 That is why in the first principle of PROUT only physical wealth has been mentioned to the exclusion of intellectual and spiritual wealth.

 The Collective Body

-Sadvipras will capture the hears of their fellow beings by their unique qualities of selfless service, sacrifice and bravery, and the latter, being pleased with their unique performances will most gladly hand over the charges of management and responsibilities of leadership to them.
-It is these sadvipras who will check the tendency of wealth accumulations.
+Sadvipras will capture the hearts of their fellow beings by their unique qualities of selfless service, sacrifice, and bravery, and the latter, being pleased with their unique performances will most gladly hand over the charges of management and responsibilities of leadership to them.
+It is these sadvipras who will check the tendency of wealth accumulation.

 Thus the speciality of the first principle is that it will operate in all countries and in all circumstances.
 It proclaims bold and unequivocal assurance of justice to the whole of humanity.